 This gene encodes a protein that is highly expressed in osteosarcomas.
 This protein binds to the hypoxia-inducible factor 1 (HIF-1), a key regulator of the hypoxic response and angiogenesis, and promotes the degradation of one of its subunits.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OS9 Gene

 OS9 (Osteosarcoma Amplified 9, Endoplasmic Reticulum Lectin) is a Protein Coding gene.
-Diseases associated with OS9 include hypoxia.
-Among its related pathways are Translational Control and Hypoxic and oxygen homeostasis regulation of HIF-1-alpha.
-GO annotations related to this gene include protease binding and glycoprotein binding.
+Among its related pathways are Protein processing in endoplasmic reticulum and Translational Control.
+GO annotations related to this gene include carbohydrate binding and glycoprotein binding.
 An important paralog of this gene is ERLEC1.

 UniProtKB/Swiss-Prot for OS9 Gene

 Lectin which functions in endoplasmic reticulum (ER) quality control and ER-associated degradation (ERAD).
 May bind terminally misfolded non-glycosylated proteins as well as improperly folded glycoproteins, retain them in the ER, and possibly transfer them to the ubiquitination machinery and promote their degradation.
 Possible targets include TRPV4.